-In fall 2017, Warner Seeds, Inc. also launched a sug-arcane aphid resistant hybrid brand Sugarcane Aphid Guard[®], which includes six hybrids from early to medi- improved resistance are expected to be released, and um-full maturity-three of which are new to the market for 2018.
-These are considered the best sugarcane aphid tolerant hybrids these two companies have to offer. brids.
+In fall 2017, Warner Seeds, Inc. also launched a sugarcane aphid resistant hybrid brand Sugarcane Aphid um-full maturity-three of which are new to the market for 2018.
+These are considered the best sugarcane aphid tolerant hybrids these two companies have to offer.

+brids.
 Lucky for producers, many are ready for the field in 2018. tolerant hybrids these two companies have to offer.